Red Wine Benefits: It's Sexy, Irresistible, and Good for You

 Red Wine May Be Good for Your Health

 Don't run away because I shifted to healthy talk.
 Healthy wine benefits and sexy wine benefits go hand-in-hand.
-I think we can agree, good health is sexy in its own right, so it makes sense we also understand how red wine brings the two together.
+I think we can agree that good health is sexy in its own right, so it makes sense we also understand how red wine brings the two together.

 In centuries past, wine was used to treat various health conditions.
 In recent years, science has indicated this practice could be true for prevention when moderately consumed (one drink for women and two for men).